 Read on to learn more about how to become an Enrolled Nurse or Nursing Assistant, career information and the Nursing industry.

-Due to the nature of the work for gaining industry experience, Enrolled Nurses and Midwives have a strong appeal amongst young adults and adults, making it an experienced industry, working alongside Registered Nurses and Doctors.
+Due to the nature of the work for gaining industry experience, Enrolled and Mothercraft Nurses have a strong appeal amongst young adults and adults, making it an experienced industry, working alongside Registered Nurses and Doctors.

 However, the profession does a hold a solid attraction for people across the spectrum of experience, with good representation also amongst age groups either side of the median.

 Source: Job Outlook Government website.
 ABS Labour Force Survey, annual average.
 Estimates have been rounded.

 The most common form of education certification attained by Enrolled Nurses is an Advanced Diploma / Diploma.